-Person's in self-directed agency with choice services participate with the DDP qualified service provider by referring staff to the agency for hiring.
+Person's in self-directed agency with choice services participate with the agency with a DDP contract by referring staff to the agency for hiring.
 Staff providing direct services must be approved by the person and/or designated representative.
 The agency serves as the legal employer for all staff providing self-directed services in this option.
-The person supported also partners with the DDP qualified service provider in scheduling the staff, orienting and instructing staff in their duties, in accordance with waiver requirements, supervising the staff, evaluating staff performance, verifying time worked by staff, and discharging staff from providing services.
-Service agreements between the DDP qualified service provider and the individual are required and are designed to be flexible.
+The person supported also partners with the agency with a DDP contract in scheduling the staff, orienting and instructing staff in their duties, in accordance with waiver requirements, supervising the staff, evaluating staff performance, verifying time worked by staff, and discharging staff from providing services.
+Service agreements between the provider agency with a DDP contract and the individual are required and are designed to be flexible.
 A family or an individual waiver participant has flexibility in their plan of care to choose the services, from the service array in the Montana approved waiver that best fit their assessed needs.
 They may utilize their individual cost plan choosing services that help to achieve the outcomes that are important to and important for them and they may choose to return to traditional agency-based services at any time.